pannet1/vwap-options/README.md

 sl = points distance from lasts entry

 ### strategy
-we will assume that the market is moving up for this .. from our starting ppoint
+we will assume that the market is moving up for this .. from our starting point

 a. wait till start time